camillebrisman/final-project/README.md

 ## Running The Program
-- When the program is run, all images in the "tops", "bottoms", and "shoes" folders will be automatically renamed and resized for organization and display purposes.
+- When the program is run, all images in the "tops", "bottoms", and "shoes" folders will be automatically renamed and resized for organizational and display purposes.
 - The user can cycle forwards and backwards through each clothing catagory using the left and right arrows on the sides of the images.